Who Is Lena Dunham?

 After graduating from Oberlin, Dunham produced her own web series, Delusion Downtown Divas, about three young women raised in the art world.
 The up-and-comer's next project, however, would be her big break: In 2010, at age 23, Dunham produced the short Tiny Furniture, a semi-autobiographical story about a college grad who gets ditched by her significant other, and, subsequently, moves back home with her mom and sister.
 Dunham spent only $45,000 on the film, which she shot in her family's apartment in just 18 days.
 The work wound up winning the South by Southwest Film Festival's best narrative feature award.

 Tiny Furniture's success led Dunham to writer and filmmaker Judd Apatow, producer of blockbusters such as Bridesmaids and Knocked Up.
-Apatow signed on to executive produce Dunham's debut original series, Girls, which airs on HBO, and follows the constant dramatic disasters and rare triumphs of a group of 20-something women living in New York City.
-In addition to creating and continuing to write episodes for Girls, Dunham directs and stars in the series; she plays Hannah Horvath, an aspiring writer who pays the bills as a barista, on the show.
-(Dunham has never taken acting lessons.
-However, before Girls, she had bit parts in the 2011 HBO miniseries Mildred Pierce and the indie horror movie The Innkeepers.)
+Apatow signed on to executive produce Dunham's debut original series, Girls.
+First airing on HBO in April 2012, the show follows the constant dramatic disasters and rare triumphs of a group of 20-something women living in New York City.
+In addition to creating, writing and directing episodes for Girls, Dunham starred in the series as Hannah Horvath, an aspiring writer who pays the bills as a barista.
+(Dunham had never taken acting lessons, though prior to Girls she had bit parts in the 2011 HBO miniseries Mildred Pierce and the indie horror movie The Innkeepers.)